-Syndromic Surveillance messaging allows both outpatient and inpatient facilities to report chief complaint data of a patient to the Division of Disease Control in an automated and secure process for early detection of potential disease events.
-The North Dakota Department of Health Division of Disease Control is able to accept both test and continuous messaging from hospitals and ambulatory providers looking to fulfill requirements for stages one and two of Meaningful Use for Syndromic Surviellance.
+Syndromic Surveillance messaging allows both outpatient and inpatient facilities to report medical visit data to the North Dakota Department of Health (NDDoH) Division of Disease Control using an automated and secure process for the purpse of early detection of potential disease events.
+NDDoH is able to accept both test and continuous messaging from hospitals and ambulatory providers looking to fulfill requirements for stages one and two of Meaningful Use for syndromic surviellance.

-First, your facility will need to determine if the facilities Electronic Health Record (EHR) can send an electronic file in Health Level 7 (HL7) format.
-Disease Control will accept either HL7 version 2.3.1 or HL7 version 2.5.1, with preference given to 2.5.1 when possible.
+First, your facility will need to determine if the facility's Electronic Health Record (EHR) can send an electronic file in Health Level 7 (HL7) format.
+Disease Control will accept ADT messages in either HL7 version 2.3.1 or HL7 version 2.5.1, with preference given to 2.5.1 when possible.
 Please use the following resources for specific information on expected message content and structure:

 Copyright © 2010 North Dakota Department of Health